 Recipe variations:

 This recipe for oven-baked barbecue chicken thighs is versatile.
-Instead of thighs, you can substitute other cuts; however, keep in mind that different size pieces can take more or less time to cook.
-Therefore, it’s best to bake similar size pieces together.
+Instead of thighs, you can substitute different cuts; however, remember that different size pieces can take more or less time to cook.
+Therefore, it’s best to bake similar-sized pieces together.

-Boneless, skinless thighs or breasts can also be substituted, but they will cook in less than half the time listed for the thighs.
+Boneless, skinless chicken thighs or chicken breasts can also be substituted, but they will cook in less than half the time listed for the thighs.

 Recipe FAQs:

-Broiling helps to crisp up the skin and caramelizes the sauce.
-It also develops bits of char that mimic cooking them on the grill.
+Broiling helps to make crispy skin and caramelizes the sauce.
+It also develops a great BBQ flavor with bits of char that mimic cooking them on the grill.
 The skin tends to be a little rubbery if you don’t broil them at the end.

 Top tips and tricks:

-Cover your baking pan with heavy-duty aluminum foil for easy cleanup, and spray with a non-stick cooking spray before adding your chicken.
+Cover your baking pan with heavy-duty aluminum foil for easy cleanup, and spray with a non-stick cooking spray before adding the meat.

 Every oven bakes differently, so watch your chicken and bake it to the final temperature listed, not necessarily the time I have shown.
-Also, remember larger or smaller pieces will take longer or less time than listed.
+Always use a meat thermometer, and remember larger or smaller pieces will take longer or less time than listed.

 More of my favorite chicken thigh recipes: